slmnkara/word_counter/README.md

-# Word Counter with C by Suleyman Kara
+# Word Counter written in C by Suleyman Kara
 Counts the number of words in the entered text.